sibisaravanan/ctf-writeups/hackthebox/photon-lockdown/solution.md

 unsquashfs -d squashfs-root rootfs
 ```

-This will extrac the files into the directory `squashfs-root`.
+This will extract the files into the directory `squashfs-root`.

 ```bash
 cd rootfs